gofiber/fiber/docs/api/middleware/encryptcookie.md

 ## Examples

-Import the middleware package that is part of the Fiber web framework
+To use the Encrypt Cookie middleware, first, import the middleware package as part of the Fiber web framework:

 ```go
 import (